b-steve/macrorhabdus/README.md

 This repository contains data and code for the statistical analyses found in the following manuscripts:

+* Baron, H. R., Stevenson, B. C., and Phalen, D. N. (2021) Comparison of in-clinic diagnostic testing methods for *Macrorhabdus ornithogaster*. *Journal of Avian Medicine and Surgery*, *35*(1), 37--44.

-* Baron, H. R., Leung, C. L., Stevenson, B. C., Gonzalez, M. S., and Phalen, D. N. (in press) Evidence of Amphotericin B resistance in *Macrorhabdus ornithogaster* in Australian cage-birds. *Medical Mycology*.
+* Baron, H. R., Stevenson, B. C., and Phalen, D. N. (in preparation) Inconsistent efficacy of water soluble Amphotericin B for the treatment of *Macrorhabdus ornithogaster* in a budgerigar (*Melopsittacus undulatus*) aviary. *Australian Veterinary Journal*, *98*(7), 333--337.

-* Baron, H. R., Stevenson, B. C., and Phalen, D. N. (in preparation) Comparison of point-of-care diagnostic modalities for *Macrorhabdus ornithogaster*.
+* Baron, H. R., Leung, C. L., Stevenson, B. C., Gonzalez, M. S., and Phalen, D. N. (2019) Evidence of Amphotericin B resistance in *Macrorhabdus ornithogaster* in Australian cage-birds. *Medical Mycology*, *57*(4), 421--428.

 All analyses require the free software environment [R](https://www.r-project.org/).

+## Comparison of in-clinic diagnostic testing methods for *Macrorhabdus ornithogaster*

+R code for the analysis of the point-of-care diagnostic modality comparison can be found in the file `modality-comparison/comparison.r`.

+Requirements:
+* The R package `TMB`
+* A C++ compiler.

+## Inconsistent efficacy of water soluble Amphotericin B for the treatment of *Macrorhabdus ornithogaster* in a budgerigar (*Melopsittacus undulatus*) aviary

+R code for the analysis of the budgerigar faecal shedding data can be found in the file `treatment-effects/treatment.r`.

+Requirements:
+* The R package `TMB`
+* A C++ compiler

+## Evidence of Amphotericin B resistance in *Macrorhabdus ornithogaster* in Australian cage-birds

-## Chicken treatment trials
+### Chicken treatment trials

-R code for the analysis of the chicken treatment trials data in Baron et al. (in press) can be found in the file `ab-resistance/chickens.r`.
+R code for the analysis of the chicken treatment trials data can be found in the file `ab-resistance/chickens.r`.

-### Requirements
+Requirements:

-This code requires the R package `TMB` and a C++ compiler.
+* The R package `TMB`
+* A C++ compiler

-## Lovebird and budgerigar screening
+### Lovebird and budgerigar screening

-R code for the analysis of the lovebird and budgerigar screening data in Baron et al. (in press) can be found in the file `ab-resistance/screening.r`.
+R code for the analysis of the lovebird and budgerigar screening data can be found in the file `ab-resistance/screening.r`.

-### Requirements
+Requirements:

-This code requries the R package `lubridate`.
+* The R package `lubridate`

-## Amphotericin B  treatment success 2008–2017
+### Amphotericin B treatment success 2008–2017

-R code for the analysis of the amphotericin B treatment success data in Baron et al. (in press) can be found in the file `ab-resistance/treatment-success.r`.
+R code for the analysis of the Amphotericin B treatment success data can be found in the file `ab-resistance/treatment-success.r`.

-### Requirements
+Requirements:

-This code requires the R package `survival`.
+* The R package `survival`

-## Comparison of point-of-care diagnostic modalities

-R code for the analysis of the point-of-care diagnostic modality comprison in Baron, Stevenson, and Phalen (in preparation) can be found in the file `modality-comparison/comparison.r`.

-### Requirements

-This code requires the R packates `TMB` and a C++ compiler.